 Nutrition

-Due to the significant discrepancies between the feed of farmed and wild salmon, the nutrient profile is quite different.
+Due to the dietary differences between farmed and wild salmon, the nutrient profile each provides is quite different.

 - 19g fat (+9g) (omega 3: 3.51g, omega 6: 1.37g)